ishdemon/WaterDash/README.md

 <br>
 Jokes aside, traditional systems in market are pretty dumb and not at all smart.
-It uses a contact based sensor to know whetehr tank is full or not..
+It uses a contact based sensor to know whether tank is full or not..
-- doesn't tell you how much water is there in tank
+- doesn't tell you how much water is there in tank<br>
-- doesn't have App/remote access
+- doesn't have App/remote access<br>
-- not smart at all
+- not smart at all<br>

 <h1> Software </h1>
 <h3>DashBoard</h3>